EoinTravers/hugo.eointravers.com/content/post/web-4/index.md

 The `selector` is a command that *selects* certain elements on the page.
 You can select all tags of a particular type, for example all `<p>` tags, by using the tag name as the selector.
 Alternatively, you can select all tags with a particular `class` attribute (e.g. `'instructions'` with the selector `.instructions`), or select a specific element by its `id` (e.g. `#paragraph1`).
 More complicated selectors are also available, for instance `p .text` applies to all `<p>` tags that also have a class of `'text'`, while `p, a` applies to all `<p>` tags and to all `<a>` tags.

 The `properties` and `values` are the CSS rules that you want to apply to the elements you've selected.
 You can find a full list of the available properties [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference), but we'll typically only need a few of these, such as `color`, `position`, and `width`, which we'll cover shortly.
-Finally, anything between `/*` and `*/` is a in CSS is a comment.
+Finally, anything between `/*` and `*/` in CSS is a comment.

 ```css
 /* Make all <p> tags blue */